Stan-Leigh/Crypto-price-app/README.md

-# Introduction
+# Cryptocurrency web app deployed on Heroku

-Deploying an app built on streamlit that scrapes historical data from coinmarketcap and does exploratory analysis.
+In this repository, I am deploying an app built on streamlit that scrapes historical data of the top 20 cryptocurrencies from coinmarketcap and does exploratory analysis on the data.

+The deployed web app is live at https://st-crypto-prices.herokuapp.com/